Alexgreating/php_lib_userbot/README.md

 $bot->addCommands("/wheel of fortune [lucky_guys] [prize]");
 ```
 ### Processing webhook requests
 To process requests, you need to create a bot and specify a set of command handlers for it.
-Each command handler should implement the interface from the set of commands `GetCompass\Usbot\Command\InterfaceCommandHandler interface`.
-The `GetCompass\Usbot\Command\SimpleCommand` is used as an example.
+Each command handler should implement the interface from the set of commands `GetCompass\Userbot\Command\InterfaceCommandHandler interface`.
+The `GetCompass\Userbot\Command\SimpleCommand` is used as an example.

 ```php
 // initialize the bot instance specifying the handler for the command "/wheel of fortune [lucky_guys] [prize]"